So you’re now overwhelmed with “laziness” and started searching for a cure. I feel you.

 Going back to the basics, INFP procrastination isn’t an affliction.
 It’s part of who we are.
 Before, I tried to go against my character and become an extrovert, become so friendly, so disciplined, and such.
 But in the long run, it’s torture.

 Do you know what that means?
-We’re not built that way, so after tiring pretending to be someone I’m not, I went back on my own track.
+We’re not built that way, so after getting tired of pretending to be someone I’m not, I went back on my own track.
 Realize what’s in you and use it to your advantage.
 There’s strength in it.

 I believe we function differently for a purpose.
 We are created this way to consummate a bigger plan.
 We must accept and love ourselves while nurturing the best of what’s given to us.